Friday, 29 June 2012

 At the hotel we booked in (€57) and went straight to our room, although it was not yet 10 o’clock.
 It was blissfully cool there, and everything was new and elegant.
 We hardly moved again all day, except to have showers, which was a delightful contrast with yesterday.

 We read, slept, wrote a few postcards and composed an email to send to our friends.
 I also cut up my handkerchief and sewed it into a pouch to protect my Kindle from scratches.

-What we did not do was see the sights.
-Cavaillon has many interesting reminders of the past, such as a Roman archway, a important synagogue, a cathedral and various other church buildings related to the ancient bishopric, all of which are included in a walking tour with 23 explanatory panels.
+What we did not do was see the sights of the town.
+Cavaillon has many interesting reminders of the past, such as a Roman archway, a important synagogue, a cathedral and various other church buildings related to the ancient bishopric, which are all included in a walking tour with 23 explanatory panels.
 At the Office of Tourism we had been given a brochure describing this walk, but we were incapable of even thinking about it.

 We made only two brief sorties – the first just across the road to get bread, peaches and tomatoes for lunch, an exposure that almost killed us, and the second, late in the afternoon, to the Médiatheque, to send the email.

 It was a complicated business but eventually we were told we could use the computer for 20 minutes only, as non-subscribers to the library.
 We set to work frantically typing our email, but after a few minutes the librarian came over and confided that she could extend our time if necessary, which she duly did, bless her heart.

 Thus we had time to check Keith’s bank balance and discover that the malfunctioning autobank at Sault had not actually taken any money from his account.
 This was good news for me, as I no longer had to prepare myself to ring up the bank and complain in French.

 At 8 pm we emerged into the still sweltering street and strolled back to the centre.